MiguelBocanegra/S3-CloudFront-CDN-Security-/README.md

 ## Challenges Faced
 - Managing public access restrictions in S3
 - Understanding CloudFront configuration
 - Handling hidden characters in scripts

+## Project Impact

+- Demonstrates end-to-end AWS deployment using CLI
+- Implements secure S3 configuration (Block Public Access)
+- Uses CloudFront as a CDN for performance and scalability
+- Automates tasks using Bash scripts
+- Applies troubleshooting to resolve real-world errors

+  ## Security Considerations

+- S3 bucket public access was temporarily enabled only for testing
+- Block Public Access was re-enabled after validation
+- IAM permissions were required for CloudFront operations

 ## Solutions Implemented

 - Removed hidden characters using sed
 - Applied correct bucket policies
 - Configured public access step-by-step

 ## What I Learned

-- How to deploy a static website using AWS CLI
+- How to deploy and manage AWS resources using CLI
-- How to configure IAM users and permissions
+- How IAM policies control access to services
-- How S3 security works (public vs private)
+- How S3 security works (public vs private access)
-- How CloudFront integrates with S3
+- How CloudFront integrates with S3 as a CDN
-- Importance of automation using scripts
+- The importance of automation using Bash scripts
+- How to troubleshoot real AWS errors effectively

+## Challenges Faced

+- Handling S3 Block Public Access restrictions
+- Resolving IAM permission errors (AccessDenied)
+- Fixing script execution issues caused by hidden characters
+- Understanding CloudFront deployment behavior

 ## Future Improvements

 - Add HTTPS using AWS Certificate Manager
 - Automate deployment with CI/CD
 - Use Infrastructure as Code (Terraform)

 ## Author

 Miguel Bocanegra